jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 I then used the following prompt:

-> Go through each of the cells in the python_assessment.ipynb notebook and compete each problem (Q1...) in each section  - use overwrite_cell_source to put your Python solutions following the "### YOUR CODE HERE" comment in each answer cell, and your Postgres queries following the "-- YOUR QUERY HERE" in each answer cell.
+> Go through each of the cells in the python_assessment.ipynb notebook and complete each problem (Q1...) in each section  - use overwrite_cell_source to put your Python solutions following the "### YOUR CODE HERE" comment in each answer cell, and your Postgres queries following the "-- YOUR QUERY HERE" in each answer cell.
 > You can execute SQL queries with the execute_sql call, and you can execute the code cells with execute_cell, you can set their source with overwrite_cell_source and read their source and existing output with read_cell.
 Only modify the answer cells (the code ones) do not modify the question cells.
 > Call any of the MCP tools available and run your queries first to check they work as expected.
 > Try to put only the code/query required into the answer box and the final answer (e.g. expected output) - but stick to what is asked for.